-As packed with information as the internet is, browsing your potential college’s website pages is not going to give you the full picture of what it would truly be like to attend.
+As useful as a college’s website can be, it’s not going to give you the full picture of what it would actually be like to attend that school.

 Touring colleges can be a great way to get the inside scoop and access to hard-to-find information.
-Instead of sifting through endless internet pages, you can get answers from the people who know the school best.
+Instead of sifting through endless pages online, you can get answers from the people who know the school best.

 You might feel lost when it comes to figuring out which questions to ask on a college tour, but we’ve broken them down into some basic categories to help make it less overwhelming for you and your parents.

-Being in college is going to be a lot more than just attending large lectures and pulling all-nighters at your computer.
-Your campus will have its own culture, it’s own social life, that you’ll want to explore.
+Being in college involves a lot more than just attending large lectures and pulling all-nighters at your computer.
+Your campus will have its own culture and social life that you’ll want to explore.

 Usually, in the first few weeks of the year, there will be events where clubs, Greek communities, and student councils set up tables and try to recruit members.

 Getting involved in on-campus activities, clubs, and extracurriculars can be a great way to build a network, explore your interests, and importantly, make friends.
-So it can be helpful to get an idea of the types of activities and how you can get involved, while you’re on your college tour.
+So it can be helpful to get an idea of the types of activities a school offers and how you can get involved while you’re on your college tour.

 Ask if your guide knows when these events are planned and what types of organizations will be present.

-Another important facet of campus life is the food!
+Another important facet of campus life is, of course, the food.
 Your guide will probably show you where the various food courts and dining halls are, but it doesn’t hurt to ask about what is available and what their recommendations are.
 And if you have specific dietary restrictions, you may want to ask what types of accommodations dining halls can make.

 Some more questions you might want to ask about campus life include: